-Don’t plan a lot of transitions for your firstborn.
+Don’t plan a lot of transitions for your other child.

 Figure out the best configurations for car seats, strollers, and more to make your life easier.
-I recommend investing in finding the best tandem stroller you can, and perhaps a baby carrier.
+I recommend investing in a good tandem stroller or sit and stand stroller, and perhaps a baby carrier.

 Great tips and advice – after having 2 girls I would recommend the same – the change for the first born is huge and the dynamics totally change!

 We skipped a double stroller and used wraps.
 I got really great advice (from a woman in a restaurant restroom) that when your toddler asks you to put the infant down, do it when you can.
 It makes a big difference!